faizalzakaria/chef-run-notifier/README.md

 chef-run-notifier Cookbook
 ==========================

-Run Notifier to notify if the chef run succeed or failed.
+Run Notifier to send notification to HipChat and / or Slack if chef run successfully or failed.

 Requirements
 ------------